 Let’s say, you’re running like a flash sale or something like that where there’s a time limit on it.
 You want to make sure that as many people within your target audience see your ad for whatever it is you’re offering within that time window.

 You don’t want Facebook between putting that ad in front of the same person again and again.
 It might work best in other scenarios when you’ve got a time window and type campaign.
 I’d recommend testing the reach objective.
 Of course, you can test this alongside the conversions objective and some of the other options but definitely,

 Local businesses will advertise to a relatively small audience because they’re just advertising to within 5 or 10 miles of their location.

 That might not be a lot of people particularly if you operate in a rural area or somewhere where the population density is quite low.
 So, you want to make sure that as many people within that area as possible see you’re at.

 Let’s say you’re a restaurant and you’ve got an offer on for Tuesday night.
 Then reach objective could definitely be the way to go.
 As a local business, you don’t want Facebook to be putting your ad in front of the same people again when your audiences are really small.

 You want to get it in front of as many people as possible.

 If you’re currently running a traffic campaign, don’t just switch that straight to reach, duplicate that campaign.
 Give half the budget to your traffic campaign, half the budget to reach campaign, run a test see which performs better and then make adjustments from there.

-I hope you guys find it useful if you have any questions please share them on the comments below.
+I hope you guys found this useful and if you have any questions please share them in the comments below.